A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: The dimension reduction

 \section{The dimension \EEE reduction}

-In this section, we specify the framework in which we will perform the dimension reduction analysis, starting from the geometric and energetic \EEE setup, formulating the 3D rescaled problems by means of suitable space and time rescalings, and stating our convergence results: Theorem \ref{mainthm-1} and \ref{mainthm-2} below, in which we provide the existence of \semi Energetic solutions for two Kirchoff-Love plate models.
+In this section, we specify the framework in which we will perform the dimension reduction analysis for the \emph{damped} adhesive contact system.
+After settling the geometric and energetic setup, we will proceed to formulate the 3D rescaled problems by means of suitable space and time rescalings, and state our convergence results, Theorem \ref{mainthm-1} and \ref{mainthm-2} below, in which we will provide the existence of \semi Energetic solutions for two Kirchoff-Love plate models.

 \paragraph{\bf Geometric setup.} To avoid overburdening the exposition of the dimension reduction analysis, we particularize the geometry of the 3D adhesive contact problem \eqref{adh-con-intro} to a {\it cylindrical} case where the contact surface $\GC$ is positioned vertically.
 More precisely, following \cite{FreParRouZan11} we consider a bounded open Lipschitz subset $\omega$ of $\R^2$ such that